 The Bravest Knight Who Ever Lived by Daniel Errico and Ida M. Schouw Andreasen

-The Bravest Knight Who Ever Lived is a modern fairytale which sets out to prove that sometimes the bravest thing you can do is choose for yourself how your fairytale ends!
+The Bravest Knight Who Ever Lived is a modern fairytale that sets out to prove that sometimes the bravest thing you can do is choose for yourself how your fairytale ends!